Connect With Us!

 Microscopy is an Essential Technique in Veterinary General Practice.

 Veterinarians, veterinary technicians, and veterinary assistants use microscopes to view blood and animal fecal samples or animal fluids.
 Our hospital most commonly uses microscopes to check fecal samples for parasites, diagnose skin conditions, take a closer look at urine samples (urinalysis), and other cytologies.
+Masses and tumors may require further investigation by taking a biopsy and sending it to our outside lab for full histopathology.

 Reasons In-House Microscopy is Important